-A. An operator shall store all potentially harmful items, including but not limited to the items described in $\S\S B$ -[E] F of this regulation, in locations which are inaccessible to children in care.

-- B. E. (text unchanged)

-- F. Alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts shall be stored in an approved manner.

-- [F.] G. (text unchanged)
+- A. An operator shall store all potentially harmful items, including but not limited to the items described in \S B-[E] F of this regulation, in locations which are inaccessible to children in care. - B.-E. (text unchanged) - F. Alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts shall be stored in an approved manner. - [F.] G.-[I.] J. (text unchanged)

-- [G.] H. (text unchanged)

-- [H.] I. (text unchanged)

-- [I.] J. (text unchanged)